frontid/dockerizer/README.md

 ## Install
 After clonning this project you should run `./setup.sh`.
-This command starts a wizard that will help you to configure your environment.
+This command setup some needed tools around docker.

+## Setup project
+After cloning the dockerizer you unly need to fill your project preferences.
+Copy example.env to .env and change the variables you need.
+Then you are ready to run `docker-compose up -d`

 Then you're ready to develop!